Hornbill-Docs/itom-config/itom-config/configuration/site-integration-services.md

 ### Firewall configuration

-A Windows firewall rule for inbound traffic (local network traffic only) that allows any TCP traffic into the SIS is created on installation and named as follow:
+A Windows firewall rule for inbound traffic (local network traffic only) that allows any TCP traffic into the SIS is created on installation and named as follows:

 - Hornbill SIS Server - Context Callback (TCP - In).